Bareflank/hypervisor/README.md

 Note that the WSL cannot be used to compile the Windows drivers or start/stop the hypervisor.
 It can, however, be used to compile the hypervisor including the UEFI version without the need for Cygwin.
-If this is paired with the Visual Studio build environment, and you manually compile the drivers, you can piece together a complete build enviornment for Windows without the need for Cygwin.
+If this is paired with the Visual Studio build environment, and you manually compile the drivers, you can piece together a complete build environment for Windows without the need for Cygwin.
 Developers are advised not to use this however as it is cumbersome and instead should use the Cygwin environment.
 The WSL is only supported for deployment purposes.